Dozens of migrants rescued after boat runs aground on Spain's Lanzarote

-LANZAROTE, Spain, June 18 (Reuters) - More than 40 African migrants were rescued after their boat ran aground on the rocky coast of Lanzarote in Spain's Canary Islands late on Thursday, emergency services said, while over 100 people on two more boats made it safely to other islands.
+LANZAROTE, Spain (Reuters) - More than 40 African migrants were rescued after their boat ran aground on the rocky coast of Lanzarote in Spain’s Canary Islands late on Thursday, emergency services said, while over 100 people on two more boats made it safely to other islands.

 At least three people died and at least two more were missing, including a six-year old girl.
 Rescue workers with a helicopter were searching the coast around Lanzarote’s northern region of Muelle de Orzola for them on Friday morning.